enty8080/HatBoard/README.md

 optional arguments:
-  -h, --help            show this help message and exit -r, --register        Register new user for HatBoard.
+  -h, --help            show this help message and exit -r, --register        Register a new user for HatBoard.
   -a ADDRESS, --address ADDRESS
                         Run HatBoard on custom address.
 ```